 5. Once the plants have been woven and the general structure of the raft has been established, remove the bamboo poles.

-6. Wait 7 to 10 days and add more water hyacinth to the existing raft.
+6. Wait for 7 to 10 days and add more water hyacinth to the existing raft.

 9. Plant seeds.
 The most effective technique is to place a couple of seeds into a ball of compost and tema, an organic fertilizer.
 These balls are placed in a shaded, protected area while the seeds germinate.
 Once seedlings sprout, plant them on the raft.